Houston County GA DUI Lawyer - Houston County GA DUI Attorney

 The Law Office of Richard Lawson is a legal firm that is dedicated to DUI Defense.
 Richard Lawson is a former Georgia DUI prosecutor with over 20 years' experience in DUI law.
 He is the most-reviewed DUI lawyer in the state, as rated by Avvo.
 Please see his reviews and contact our office for a free case evaluation.

 It is imperative to understand that a DUI arrest triggers two separate cases; the first is with the Georgia Department of Driver Services (DDS), and the second is your criminal DUI case.
 Because of this fact, there are things you need to do to protect your rights in both your DDS case and criminal DUI case.
-Within ten business days of your arrest, you or your Houston County GA DUI Lawyer must submit a written request for an Administrative License Suspension (ALS) hearing regarding the suspension of your Georgia driver's license.
+Within thirty business days of your arrest, you or your Houston County GA DUI Lawyer must submit a written request for an Administrative License Suspension (ALS) hearing regarding the suspension of your Georgia driver's license.
+Alternatively, your Attorney can request an ignition interlock device to be installed on your vehicle.
 The hearing request costs $150 to file.
 Failure to file the request will result in an automatic license suspension.
-Therefore, it is critical to immediately contact a Houston County Georgia DUI Attorney and file an ALS hearing request.
+Therefore, it is critical to immediately contact a Houston County Georgia DUI Attorney and determine whether an ALS hearing or the interlock device is the best option for your case.

 Georgia DUI Laws